scoconno/scoconno.github.io/Teaching/Intro/5/Handout.md

 ### Categorical Imperatives

 Kant introduced the notion of *categorial imperatives* to explain the absolute nature of moral duties.
 They contrast with *hypothetical imperatives* which tell you to do so something only if a certain event occurs, or condition obtains, e.g., don't eat too much sugar if you have diabetes.
 This tells us that we shouldn't eat sugar, but only if we have diabetes.
 Categorical imperatives are not conditional.
 They are absolute.
-Keep in mind these points:

-+ Moral duties are expressed in the form of categorical imperatives.
-+ An imperative is a command to do something.
-+ A command is categorical if it applies without exception and without regard to particular needs or purposes.

-Kant Identified a number of imperatives, two of which are as follow:
+Kant identified a number of imperatives, two of which are as follow:

 1. I am never to act otherwise than so that I could also will that my maxim should become a universal law.
 2. Act to treat humanity, whether in thine own person or in that of another, as an end and never merely as a means.

-**First Imperative**

-A belief that you should perform an act has a logical implication---it implies general rules of conduct.
-If Sam decides he can break his promise to Sue to meet her for lunch, then he is acting under a general rule, like, it is ok to break promises.
-But Kant asks us to imagine whether such a rule is logically coherent.
-The practice of promise keeping, after all, assumes a distinction between acts we commit ourselves to perform compared to those we make no such committment.
-But if it is permissible for everyone to break their promises, then the very practice of promise-keeping loses the distinction it is built upon, the acts we commit to keeping vs those we do not.

 Kant's first categorial imperative asks us to generalize from any specific act and ask whether we can coherently conceive of a law that requires or prohibits  everyone to commit that act.
 If we cannot do so, then that shows us the act is moral/immoral.

-Another example: If you tell a lie for financial gain, you are acting according to a maxim like 'it's ok to lie'.
+For instance, if you tell a lie for financial gain, you are acting according to a maxim like 'it is ok to lie'.
 Can we will that this law becomes a universal law applicable to everyone, i.e., everyone could consistently lie?
 No!
-Lying is possible only if we assume that telling the truth is the norm, i.e., I can only trick you into thinking I'm telling the truth if it would well, be a trick.
+Lying is possible only if we assume that telling the truth is the norm, i.e., I can only trick you into thinking I'm telling the truth if it would, well, be a trick.

-**Second Formulation**

-Recall the second categorial imperative:

-+ Act to treat humanity, whether in thine own person or in that of another, as an end and never merely as a means

-This imperative relies on a few assumptions.
-The first is that persons are ends in themselves.
+Kant's second imperative assumes that persons are ends in themselves.
 They are a source of duties and obligations.
 Kant claims that the reason persons are ends in themselves lies in their nature as autonomous, rational beings capable of directing their own lives, determining their own ends, and decreeing their own rules by which to live.

-This imperative tells us not to treat such people merely as mean.
+This second imperative tells us not to treat such people merely as mean.
 We treat people as means if we ignore what makes them persons.
 For instance, if we coerce them, lie to them, undermine their rational decision making features, discriminate against them, then we are not treating them as rational autonomous creatures, creatures capable of making their own choices.

 Two important notes: